TheJacksonLaboratory/jax-ng-light/README.md

 # How To Install

-## 1. Make sure your Angular project is setup to use Sass
+## 1. Make sure your Angular project is set up to use Sass
 If it isn't:
 1. Either do `ng config defaults.styleExt=scss` or manually edit the `style` property in your angular.json file
 2. Rename your global styles.css file to styles.scss